Trivadis/plsql-and-sql-coding-guidelines/docs/7-tool-support/tool-support.md

 ## Development

-Trivadis offers a cost-free extension to ORACLE SQL Developer to test compliance with this coding guideline.
+Trivadis offers a cost-free extension to Oracle SQL Developer to test compliance with this coding guideline.
 The extension may be parameterized to your preferred set of rules and allows checking this set against a program unit.

 ### Setting the preferences